 Herbs: Flax seed, psyllium, and fenugreek are the herbs recommended to start with when it comes to fighting constipation.
 These are easier on the stomach and fall under the category of bulk laxatives.
 Purgative herbs such as senna, aloe, and buckthorn are also useful when it comes to constipation.
 Just keep in mind that these herbs are not for long-term use. ~Dr. Group

 You can attempt a dairy elimination diet, but you must do this for at least one month.
 While doing so, increase fiber with bulking laxatives like Citrucel, Metamucil and/or use an osmotic laxative like Miralax.
-The intestinal tract is lazy and stretched when one has suffered with constipation for an extended period of time.
-Therefore, your goal for stool consistency should be like soft-serve ice cream to allow the colon to shrink back to its original and natural size and also to allow the stretched nerves responsible for the moving it along, time to heal.
+The intestinal tract is lazy and stretched when one has suffered from constipation for an extended period of time.
+Therefore, your goal for stool consistency should be like soft-serve ice cream to allow the colon to shrink back to its original and natural size and also to allow the stretched nerves responsible for moving it along.
 It is important to have this stool consistency for at least a month, too.
-You can go up or down on the amount of these non-habit forming laxatives depending on your stool consistency( too loose, decrease; not loose enough, increase).
+You can go up or down on the amount of these non-habit-forming laxatives depending on your stool consistency( too loose, decrease; not loose enough, increase).

 Once stools have been consistently loose, taper off the laxatives.
-Once off of these, then you can experiment with adding dairy back (I don’t recommend milk in general), but if constipation creeps back in (hard balls, nuggets, straining to go) do your best to avoid it.
+You can experiment with adding dairy back (I don’t recommend milk in general), but if constipation creeps back in (hard balls, nuggets, straining to go, etc.), do your best to avoid it.

 Probiotics often can help some people achieve more regularity, too. ~Dr. Struble